Mobile app testing series - Blog 57 Types Of Mobile App Testing

 In the localization testing, validating whether a mobile app is capable of performing given a geographical location, in particular, is found out.
-It includes four major tests like linguistic, culture, cosmetic and functional tests.
+It includes four major types of testing like linguistic, culture, cosmetic, and functional tests.

 1. Linguistic testing– ensures that the UI text appears in the congregation with the language and is not mistranslated or misapplied.
 This requires language skill and knowledge of the product.
 Mistranslation, irrelevant usage of the language are few of the errors in this.

 2. Cultural Testing– Few words may imply different meanings in different cultures.
 So, this has to be translated properly in relation to the target culture.

 3. Cosmetic Testing– For easy understanding, let us use this scenario.
 For eg. In the apps used in Afghanistan, the text will be in Arabic and will start from right to left unlike other languages like English, French that are read from Left to right.

 4. Functional Testing– In this testing, testers follow prescribed test scripts to run through all aspects of the product to make sure it functions as designed in a localized environment.
 Often functional testing includes verification that the localized product is compatible with various operating systems and third-party products.
 Functional testing generally requires a good knowledge of the target language and total familiarity with the product.
 Some of the major Functional testing problems may include- Incorrect or missing UI elements, graphics, and windows, Incorrect error messages, Localization bugs that may cause software crashes, Errors generated by installing the localized software on a localized OS.